aerogear/frontpage-ios-app/README.md

 ##### sync-app
 Sync-app holds the configuration for connecting to a graphQL server.
-The JSON object in the services list at minimum needs the fields in the example below.
+The JSON object in the services list, at minimum, needs the fields in the example below.

 Working with subscriptions on an Apollo server requires a web socket URL which is placed in the `config` object.